anish-9999/Simple-BlackJack-Python-/README.md

 # Simple-BlackJack-Python-
-This is a very simple and raw blackjack
+This is a very simple and raw blackjack made using pygame.